AurevoirXavier/kv-server/README.md

 4. open a new console and go to the `kv-server` directory
 5. `cargo test --package kv-server --test test client -- --exact`

 Now you got a interactive client:

+S

 ```text
 λ: put 1 1